-• Reliance on the Advisory Team
+Reliance on the Advisory Team

-The success of the Company's client portfolios depends largely on the abilities of the Company's advisory team to develop and implement investment strategies to achieve the clients' investment objectives.
+The success of the Company's client portfolios depends largely on the abilities of the Company's advisory team (that includes our employees and employees of our affiliates from whom we receive research services) to develop and implement investment strategies to achieve the clients' investment objectives.
 The Company may change the members of its advisory team and there can be no assurance that each member of our advisory team will continue to be employed with us, which could adversely affect our performance.
 Finally, if any of the investment professionals or management team responsible for the investments were to become unwilling or unable to serve, as a result of death, illness or otherwise, our performance could also be adversely affected.

-• Not a complete Investment Program
+Not a complete Investment Program